Patience

 I don’t want to be here.
 Patience.

-My hotel room feels like a prison cell.
+A hotel room feels like a prison cell.
 Patience.

 My wife doesn’t call enough.
 Patience.